 IMPORTANT NOTE: The program must be completed by the end of your first term and failure to do so will result in a registration block for the following term.
 The block is automatically released the moment the program is completed.

-Please note that you will need to be living in Montreal by January 1st and have completed your 14-day quarantine.
+Please note that you will need to be living in Montreal by the start of class and have completed your 14-day quarantine (if required).

 Note that dates for future terms are considered tentative.
 For up-to-date information, please visit the University's important dates website.